Etto48/IndAppProject/DOCUMENTATION.md

 - **Real-time Geolocation**: Tracking the user's position accurately.
 - **Interactive Map**: Displaying the user's location and nearby POIs on a dynamic map.
 - **POI Integration**: Fetching and categorizing data from external services like Google and TripAdvisor.
+- **Dynamic Filtering**: Allowing users to filter POIs by category for a more focused view.
+- **Comparative Analysis**: Providing users with insightful, dynamically generated text that compares hotels and restaurants based on their price and rating relative to other nearby options.
 - **AI-Powered Descriptions**: Utilizing a Large Language Model (LLM) to generate descriptive summaries of the user's location.
 - **Text-to-Speech (TTS)**: Providing an audio option for the AI descriptions for a hands-free experience.
 - **Microservices Architecture**: Building the system with independent, containerized services for robustness and scalability.